 Presentation title

-Beliefs, knowledge, and healthcare engagement for cardiovascular health among West African migrants.
+Beliefs, knowledge, and healthcare engagement for cardiovascular health among west African migrants.

 Explain why your paper is relevant, important and of interest to GP22 participants

-The population of Ghanaian and Nigerian Australian’s is increasing.
-This is expected to lead to an increase in primary care encounters.
-Understanding their health beliefs and experiences will assist General Practitioners better engage with and provide care for this population group.
+The increasing population of Ghanaian and Nigerian Australians will result in an increase in primary care encounters.
+Understanding their health beliefs and experiences will assist General Practitioners to provide appropriate care.

 Take home message

-Presentation will:

-Report on the identified themes in Ghanaian and Nigerian Australian migrants’ knowledge of cardiovascular disease, experience of cardiovascular healthcare, perceived barriers to accessing cardiovascular primary healthcare.
+A thematic analysis of Ghanaian and Nigerian Australian migrants’ knowledge, beliefs and experience accessing cardiovascular healthcare will be presented.

-Make suggestions of interventions to improve cardiovascular primary healthcare engagement tailored to the needs of this group
+Propose strategies to improve cardiovascular primary care engagement for this population.

-Highlight areas for further research
+Highlight areas for further research.

 Background

-The population of Ghanaian Australians and Nigerian Australians has increased by 36% and 87% from the 2011 census to the 2016 census respectively (Australian Government Department of Home Affairs, 2018a; Australian Government Department of Home Affairs, 2018b).
-In a study of Ghanaian immigrants residing in Sydney, Saleh et al detected hypertension in 40% of men and in 17% of women; and reported the prevalence of hypercholesterolaemia to be 71% in men and 23% in women.
-This presents a burden on the West African Australian population and to Australian healthcare system.
-The complexity and impact of migrant health beliefs on accessing primary care has been elucidated in other migrant groups in Australia.
-African Australians remain an understudied population, and there is limited literature exploring their health beliefs and consequently their health directed behaviour and engagement with health services in Australia.
+The population of Ghanaian and Nigerian Australians has increased.
+In Ghanaian immigrants residing in Sydney, hypertension was detected in 40% of men and 17% of women; and hypercholesterolaemia in 71% of men and 23% of women.
+This presents a burden on the study population and the Australian healthcare system.
+The impact of migrant health beliefs on accessing primary care has been elucidated in other migrant groups in Australia.
+There is limited literature exploring the health beliefs, health directed behaviour, and health service engagement of African Australians.

 Aim / Hypothesis